lyres/SRHEN/README.md

 3. Patch pairs are generated online rather then offline, to alleviate the overfitting problem.
 4. We compute a global cost volume (i.e., the correspondence map in the paper) rather than a local one.
 5. We use inner product rather than cosine similarity to compute the cost volume.
-6. Since this implementation has achieved a very high performance, we drop the coarse-to-fine framework and the pyramidal supervision scheme.
+6. The coarse-to-fine framework and the pyramidal supervision scheme is NOT included in this implementation.

 # Requirements
 * python 3.6.7